 Mr. Gerow provided a statement to police regarding the previously mentioned theft by Mr. Anzalone as above which reveals some very interesting information, which Weston has the recorded statement in Mr. Gerow’s file to this day.
 It was later discovered that he was collaborating with Anzalone and was terminated shortly after in September of 2012.
 Mr. Gerow's personal moral and ethical values were below reproach and questionable and did not meet Weston's expectations.

-Gerow claims that he was the one in fact that left Weston’s employ because he didn’t want to be “associated with a tattoo artist” (but now claims he was a tattoo artist previously himself) and that he (Gerow) had developed and perfected his own more-natural looking hairlines.
-Mr. Gerow has claimed that he was Weston’s “lead” artist and “partner,” even though he never touched a single customer, never had a Florida Tattoo license, nor completed the required Bloodborne Pathogens course.
+Gerow claims that he was the one in fact that left Weston’s employ because he didn’t want to be "associated with a tattoo artist” (but now claims he was a tattoo artist previously himself) and that he (Gerow) had developed and perfected his own more-natural looking hairlines.
+Mr. Gerow has claimed that he was Weston’s “lead” artist and "partner," even though he never touched a single customer, never had a Florida Tattoo license, nor completed the required Bloodborne Pathogens course.
 Mr. Gerow was never trained by Weston nor Anzalone (a/k/a Joe Taylor) and further claims on his website that he has 10 years experience.
-The math indicates he has perhaps 5 – 5 1/2 if that is even the case.
+The math indicates he has perhaps 5 - 5 1/2, if that is even the case.
 Mr. Gerow continues to claim to his customers that he was trained by Weston in an attempt to gain recognition, but he was not.
-Mr. Gerow was in fact trained by HIS Hair Clinic sometime in 2013 in the SMP-MS (scalp micropigmentation multiple session) methods.
-This does not add up to 10 years of experience.
+Mr. Gerow was in fact trained by HIS Hair Clinic sometime in 2013 in the SMP-MS (scalp micropigmentation multiple session) method.
+This does not add up to 10 years experience.

 And while these other providers may claim they may have developed specific equipment, needles or method and were the “first,” they have been debunked.
 Weston was and still is the only person in the world to specifically develop a needle and a one-time application method that has been patented.